 "The Steam Tractor" This magnificent machine was the subject as Roger sketches and then does a large studio painting using oils as he describes how he approaches this detailed subject.
 Sarah takes a ride on the vehicle at the Miracle of America Museum in Polson, Montana.

-"The Lochsa River" Filmed in Iowa, this river scene was painted in oils and finished in the studio.
+"The Lochsa River" Filmed in Idaho, this river scene was painted in oils and finished in the studio.
 It's a study in working with quickly disappearing late afternoon light.
 Sarah walks in the campground and learns more about the area where Lewis and Clark once traveled.

 "Glacier National Park" This is an extended version of our show with 9 more minutes of instruction.
 Painted on a large 3x4' canvas in oils, Roger goes through the process of working on a large piece going into detail about color, composition, and how to achieve a finished piece without getting hung up in lots of detail.
 Sarah does the travelogue in the park with the magnificent scenery.